MODKWODK/Lab2-MAXI-and-Stream-interface-/AXI-Master/readme.txt

 you could take all of code of "result" file update to the jupyter notebook
-About the jupter notebook(you must be follow Lab1 step to opent it)

-you could get final result
+About the jupter notebook(you must be follow Lab1 step to opent it) you could get final result which already wrote in the report